-- Failure to observe these regulations may lead to severe injuries. - → Observe the safety and accident prevention regulations for electrical systems and equipment.
+→ Observe the safety and accident prevention regulations for electrical systems and equipment.

-Electric shock or arc faults can lead to severe injuries.
+Electric shock or arc faults can led to severe injuries.
 The measuring equipment can be damaged.

 → Prior to any work on the transmitter (e.g., installation, dismounting, connection, start-up), the transmitter has to be disconnected from the power supply.
-It is not sufficient to remove the internal fuse of the instrument.